Chalarangelo/30-seconds-of-code/snippets/createEventHub.md

 Creates a pubsub event hub with `emit`, `on`, and `off` methods.

-For `emit`, resolve the array of handlers based on the `event` argument and then run each one by passing in the data as an argument.
+For `emit`, resolve the array of handlers based on the `event` argument and then run each one with `Array.forEach()` by passing in the data as an argument.

-For `on`, create an array for the event if it does not yet exist, then push the handler into the array.
+For `on`, create an array for the event if it does not yet exist, then use `Array.push()` to add the handler to the array.

-For `off`, find the index of the handler in the event array and remove it.
+For `off`, use `Array.findIndex()` to find the index of the handler in the event array and remove it.

 ```js
 const createEventHub = () => ({